hansbrenna/my_publications/publications.md

 5. Brenna, H., Krüger, K., & Kutterolf, S. (2017).
 A new threat to the future ozone layer?
 Halogen and sulfur rich explosive eruptions in the tropics.
 CCMI Workshop 2017.
 6. Brenna, H., Krüger, K., & Kutterolf, S. (2016).
 Modelling the impact of chlorine and bromine emissions from large Plinian eruptions on ozone.
 EGU General Assembly 2016. https://meetingorganizer.copernicus.org/EGU2016/EGU2016-15264.pdf
 7. Brenna, H., Krüger, K., & Kutterolf, S. (2015).
 Modelling the Combined Impact of Chlorine and Bromine from Large Plinian Eruption on Ozone and the Stratosphere.
 CCMI Workshop 2015.

+## Invited seminars
+1. Brenna, H., Krüger, K., & Kutterolf, S. (2017).
+Halogen and sulfur rich explosive eruptions in the tropics: A potential threat to the ozone layer?
+GEOMAR FB4 Seminar, Oct 13 2017.

 ## Other
 1. Brenna, H. (2017).
 Klimamodellenes begrensninger.
 Aftenposten Viten. https://www.aftenposten.no/viten/i/aR7Ld/klimamodellenes-begrensninger